sunnyboy00/AutoMPI/README.md

 ## AutoMPI Messages

-at the core of AutoMPI are messages which act both as command messages but also data.
+at the core of AutoMPI are messages which act both as commands but also to move data.
 Only the DestinationGUID of the message needs to be initialized for a message to be sent.

 ```Go